Walter Judd (politician): U.S. Congress

 In 1942, Judd was elected to the U.S. Congress from Minnesota, where he became a powerful voice in support of China.
 He served for 20 years from 1943 until 1963 in the 78th, 79th, 80th, 81st, 82nd, 83rd, 84th, 85th, 86th, and 87th congresses.
 Judd voted in favor of the Civil Rights Acts of 1957 and 1960, as well as the 24th Amendment to the U.S. Constitution.

 Judd was known for his eloquent oratory and expertise in U.S. foreign policy.
 He spoke at civic and political gatherings around the nation.
 He was a good friend of Senator Harry S. Truman, and together they spent two weeks in 1943 making speeches in support of the United Nations, doubling up in hotel rooms at night.
 In Congress, Judd supported liberal international program such as the Truman Doctrine, the Marshall Plan, and NATO.
 He called for removal of ethnic and racial restrictions in the immigration laws.
 He was an outspoken anti-communist and critic of U.S. rapprochement with China at the expense of Taiwan.
 In the early 1950s, Judd helped organize the Committee of One Million, a citizens' group dedicated to keeping the People's Republic of China out of the United Nations.

 Judd gave the keynote address at the 1960 Republican National Convention, which met in Chicago to nominate the Nixon-Lodge ticket.

 In 1962, Judd was defeated for reelection by liberal Democrat Donald M. Fraser.
 The District had been redrawn after the 1960 census, making it heavily Democratic.
-Judd's defeat worked to increase Passman's power on the foreign aid subcommittee.
+Judd's defeat worked to increase Otto Passman's power on the foreign aid subcommittee.
 He was the last person to attempt to run for president on a major party ticket to have been born in the 19th century, though he did not make it past the primaries.
 In 1964, Judd's name was placed in nomination at the Republican National Convention for President and he received a smattering of votes.